History of Hong Kong: Chinese special administrative region (1997–ongoing)

 In late 2022, it was announced that the Romer's tree frog would be reintroduced to Hong Kong, furthermore known as rewilding.
 The forest on Hong Kong contains the air that is just thick with the buzzing of insects, singing of birds, chattering monkeys, and especially myriad other animals.
 This forest in Hong Kong is almost completely silent.
 That has argued that it surprises people to finally discover the considered verdant landscape being a contemporary addition in over the history, since of its started removal in industrial scale to create space for agriculture and to advance the fuel of those ceramics industry.
 Despite the growth, there were fewer animals to fill the emerging forests.
 The 200 kilometers of urban land between here and there have created an insurmountable barrier to wildlife migration.
 Similar to this city, mainland China has successful reintroductions of species, such as Pere David's deer that became extinct in start of 20th century.
-It has been proposed that supporting the natural regeneration of forests offers a benefit, such as simplest tools in climate catastrophe.
+This has been proposed that supporting the natural regeneration of forests offers a benefit, such as simplest tools in climate catastrophe.
 The government of Hong Kong is committed to promoting local biodiversity and helping to mitigate climate emergencies, as outlined in the Strategic Biodiversity Action Plan each time.

 On November 26, 2024, the Hong Kong Court of Final Appeal rules against the Hong Kong Housing Authority and upholds rulings in lower courts allowing same-sex couples married overseas to avail of subsidised housing and be covered by existing inheritance laws.